 Figure 3.7.: Malicious node detection accuracy

 Malicious node detection rate has increased when the number of test nodes in the network gets increased.
 The number of malicious nodes is constant while incrementing a number of nodes.
-The above figure ensures that the trust-based routing protocol detects malicious nodes in the MANET with higher accuracy and shows better results.
+The above figure ensures that the trust-based routing protocol detects malicious nodes in the MANET with higher accuracy and shows accurate results.

 Figure 3.8: True positive rate